We’re pleased to offer the following services at Emergency Animal Hospital of Collin County.

 Every pet that enters the EAHCC emergency room for treatment receives an examination by the attending veterinarian.
 The veterinarian will discuss your pet’s condition with you and will help you decide on the best treatment plan.
 If your pet is transferring from your family veterinarian an exam is still required to allow the veterinarian to become familiar with the current condition of your pet and the symptoms that need immediate attention.

 Being in the hospital can be stressful!
 Our staff works hard to provide your pet with the utmost comfort during their stay with us.
 Fleece bedding, temperature control and noise reduction are a few of the ways we help make their stay as comfortable as possible.
-In addition, all cages and runs are equipped to handle the most advanced level of monitoring and treatment-just like you receive in the hospital.
-From the minor injury to advanced disease we have the skill, equipment and caring staff to treat it all.
+In addition, all cages and runs are equipped to handle the most advanced level of monitoring and treatment - just like you receive in the hospital.
+From minor injuries to advanced disease, we have the skill, equipment and caring staff to treat it all.

 Ultrasound provides a window to the internal organs of your pet and can be vital in an emergency situation.
 EAHCC doctors have the capability to perform preliminary ultrasound imaging to diagnose fluid around the heart, assist in safely obtaining samples of urine, abdominal fluid, or thoracic fluid, or to look for masses.

-Should your pet need to be anesthetized for treatment we will tailor the type and dosage of anesthesia agents based on many factors related to the patient and his/her current medical condition.
+Should your pet need to be anesthetized for treatment, we will tailor the type and dosage of anesthesia agents based on many factors related to the patient and his/her current medical condition.
 During anesthesia your pet is constantly monitored to make sure they are safe and comfortable.
-Once the procedure is complete a technician is assigned specific care for your pet until he/she is awake.
+Once the procedure is complete, a technician is assigned specific care for your pet until he/she awakens.

 Types of Pets Seen

 We operate on an emergency basis as the patient is admitted into the hospital.
 Life threatening issues are seen by the attending veterinarians before stable patients are seen.